-The Chat Reports tab displays information on all the chats in your account.
+The Chat reports tab displays information on all the chats in your account, including:

 Next to each metric is an up/down arrow comparing the currently selected period with the previous one.
 For example, if your currently selected period is Last 7 Days, then it will compare the number of served chats, missed chats, and your chat timings with the previous seven day period.

 The Satisfaction Ratings section shows the percentage of chats rated Good and Bad for the given time period.

 Click on either portion of the graph to see chat history details for chats with that rating.

 The Chat Timings section shows you chat response times, chat lengths, how long visitors waited before first receiving a response, and the time between a visitor's last reply and when they ended the chat (without an agent response).
 This graph can help you see if your efforts in improving visitor wait times have had an effect.

 The Agent Reports tab shows graphs of overall and individual agent activity on your account, including:

 On the All Agents tab, you can see the number of agents logged in versus various chat metrics.